typesense/typesense-website/docs-site/content/guide/faqs.md

 ### Can I implement Boolean Search with Typesense?

 Yes, but with some caveats, that require additional consideration.

+[Here's](../guide/boolean-tag-search.md) a cookbook that shows you how to build tag-based boolean search approach that leverages some of the techniques mentioned below.

 Let's start with some background context about the features that you can use to implement Boolean Search.